James Playfair (businessman): Shipping interests

-A New Beginning

-All aforementioned ships of Inland Lines Ltd. were taken over by the R And O Navigation Co. and absorbed into the new Canada Steamship Lines in 1913.
+Later shipping companies

-In 1914, Playfair and Company, incorporated the Great Lakes Transportation Company Ltd., to carry on a general navigation business.
-Two of the first ships operated by this firm were the GLENMAVIS and the GLENFOYLE reported to have been built for Playfair interests at Derry, Ireland, Both were owned by James Richardson and Sons, of Kingston Ont. and later operated by Great Lakes Transportation Co. along with the CALGARY built at Newcastle in 1912.
-Playfair soon began to rebuild his own fleet of steamships, from the Pittsburgh Steamship Co. he purchased the WAWATAM, renamed GLENLIVET and from the Chicago and Duluth Transportation Co., came the MINNEKAHTA and MINNETONKA, renamed GLENLYON and GLENFINNAN.
-The motor vessel TOILER was also acquired, but soon resold.
+In 1914, Playfair his partners incorporated the Great Lakes Transportation Company Ltd., to carry on a general navigation business.
+Two of the first ships were Glenmavis and Glenfoyle, reported to have been built for Playfair in Derry, Ireland.
+Both were owned by James Richardson and Sons, of Kingston, Ontario, and later operated by Great Lakes Transportation Co. along with the Calgary, built at Newcastle upon Tyne in 1912.
+Playfair soon began to rebuild his own fleet of steamships – from the Pittsburgh Steamship Company he purchased the Wawatam, renamed Glenlivet and from the Chicago and Duluth Transportation Company came Minnekahta and Minnetonka, renamed Glenlyon and Glenfinnan respectively.
+The motor vessel Toiler was also acquired, but soon resold.

 The Glen Transportation Co.
-Ltd. was incorporated in 1920, the purpose of the company was to own and operate canal sized ships on the Great Lakes, St. Lawrence River and coastal waters.
-The first three ships of this company were the GLENCADAM and the GLENCLOVA, formerly operated by the Great Lakes Transportation Co. and the 259 foot GLENAFTON built at the Port Arthur Shipbuilding Co. in 1921.
+Ltd., incorporated in 1920, owned and operated canal-sized ships on the Great Lakes, St. Lawrence River, and coastal waters.
+The company bought Glencadam and Glenclova, formerly operated by the Great Lakes Transportation Company, and the 259 foot Glenafton, built at the Port Arthur Shipbuilding Company in 1921.

 In 1922 Playfair and his associates bought six ships from the French government.
-All of which had been requisitioned for service overseas during the Great War and all had been built in 1903 at American cities on the Great Lakes and were originally owned by the Great Lakes And St. Lawrence Transportation Co. of Chicago.
-The George C. Howe and John Crerar, built at Chicago, became the GLENEALY and the GLENARNOCH.
-The H. G. Dalton, built at Superior, Wis., became the GLENDOCHART, J. S. Keefe and Robert Wallace, built at Buffalo, became the GLENFARN and the GLENDOWAN, and the S. N. Parent, built in Detroit, became the GLENARM.
+All had been built by American shipbuilders in 1903 and were originally owned by the Great Lakes And St. Lawrence Transportation Co. of Chicago.
+The ships had been requisitioned for service overseas during World War I. George C. Howe and John Crera, built at Chicago, became the Glenealy and Glenarnoch.
+H. G. Dalton, built at Superior, Wisconsin, became the Glendochart.
+J. S. Keefe and Robert Wallace, built at Buffalo, became Glenfarn and Glendowan, and S. N. Parent, built in Detroit, became Glenarm.

-In 1926 the 633’ foot GLENMOHR, launched at Midland, was the largest bulk carrier on the Great Lakes.
+In 1926, the 633 foot Glenmohr, launched at Midland, was the largest bulk carrier on the Great Lakes.

-Other Business interests
+Other business interests

 Playfair was involved in numerous other activities, among them: